UNIT: Uniform

 For their full return in Battlefield, their look was completely updated.
 Their appearance in this serial is close to the real-world United Nations Peacekeeping troop outfits.
 UNIT are represented by a nuclear missile convoy wearing UN issued blue berets and DPM camouflage.
 They have a new UNIT insignia patch of a winged globe, which is worn the upper sleeves and beret.
 There is also a Czech engineer team wearing Czech camouflage with the same UN issued blue beret as the convoy.
 The Brigadier returns, wearing at different times service dress, barrack dress, and DPM while wearing a cap rather than beret.

 After the series was cancelled and recommissioned, UNIT first had a minor appearance in the episode "Aliens of London" (2005).
 In this episode, UNIT were represented by four high-ranking US military officers, wearing Army Service Uniform with real UN peacekeeper patches on the sleeves, and Navy Service Uniform.
 Only the female officers wore headwear, the Army officer a garrison cap, the Navy officer a white female variation combination cap.

 UNIT's first major appearance in the new series was in "The Christmas Invasion" in 2005.
 Here, a new insignia has been designed based on the Battlefield version.
 The troopers wear black uniforms consisting of police clothing/SAS Counter Revolutionary Warfare (CRW) Wing overalls and a red Royal Military Police beret, and equipment.
 Insignia is a small silver-metal UNIT parawings on a red beret and a large UNIT Parawing patch worn over the left breast pocket on the utility vest or fatigues.
 Commanding officers wear No. 2 service dress with UNIT insignia.
 Variations include Captain Magambo from "Turn Left" (2008) wearing a black version of service dress with a red beret, and Colonel Karim in The Sarah Jane Adventures story Death of the Doctor wearing black civilian clothes with UNIT insignia and rank epaulettes.
-This UNIT also includes a uniform for scientists: a lab-coat with the UNIT insignia on the chest.

 UNIT returns in the series 7 episode "The Power of Three".
 Their uniforms in this series are an alteration of the uniforms seen since 2005.
 They no longer wear ID cards on the right breast pocket, and appear to lack the logos on the arms.
 They wear PASGT helmets with black covering and black goggles in place of berets.
 They also wear riot armour for their forearms and shins, and plain black brassards on the left arm.
 The scientific research department that now serves as the head of UNIT consists of plainclothes civilians.